aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Further work

-Investigation into more ontological contradictions and constraints on that which is existing.
+Investigation into more ontological contradictions, and constraints on that which is existing.